SpaceX and WARP: Why ETF Rules Matter More Than Hype

 For ETF investors, that transparency matters.
 They can see what the fund owns.
 They can see the position size.
 They can see how the holding fits into the broader portfolio.
 And they can access the ETF intraday through the public market.

-If SpaceX becomes publicly listed and meets the relevant index requirements, WARP may be positioned to hold the company according to the index methodology.
+Since SpaceX met the index requirements, it was added to WARP according to the index methodology.
 That approach reflects the purpose of a rules-based ETF.
 It requires a company to become eligible and then be added according to the rules.

 WARP is not designed to speculate on private-market access.
 It is designed to provide transparent, exchange-traded exposure to companies that meet the index’s definition of the investable space economy.